mnpw-leeds/PSIPREDauto/README.md

 ## Known issues

 Very large batches (~>1000 sequences) are currently prone to failure due to the server eventually rejecting a request even if the time interval is not set to a small value.
+Possibly due to high load from other users?
 Working on a feature to catch this exception and prevent the crash here.